Manas-Nanivadekar/CheeseCake/README.md

 # CheeseCake
 Imagine a single, all-in-one solution that takes the knowledge you already have—documents, notes, and ideas—and effortlessly transforms them into a structured learning journey.
-It automatically organizes the information, breaks it down into bite-sized modules, and enriches the experience with fun, gamified motivational elements to keep users excited about what they’re learning helping organizations to effectively engage their employees to learn about their upcoming products and staying updated with latest developments in their field.
+It automatically organizes the information, breaks it down into bite-sized modules, and enriches the experience with fun, gamified motivational elements to keep users excited about what they’re learning helping organizations to effectively engage their employees to learn about their upcoming products and staying updated with latest developments in their field making the entire process a piece of 'Cheese' Cake!
 # Overview
 * Automatically generate structured lessons.
 * Integrates gamification tools to enhance motivation and engagement.